pjbriggs/ansible-palfinder-galaxy/README.rst

 ---------

- - ``palfinder.yml``: playbook for setting up the Palfinder Galaxy instance.
+ - ``palfinder.yml``: playbook for setting up the Palfinder Galaxy instance
+ - ``cetus.yml``: playbook for setting up the Cetus Galaxy instance
+ - ``mintaka.yml``: playbook for setting up the Mintaka Galaxy instance

-Nb this playbook includes the passwords for the various accounts in the ``palfinder_passwds.yml`` file, which has been encrypted using ``ansible-vault`` - use::
+Nb the playbooks include the passwords for the various accounts in the ``palfinder_passwds.yml`` file, which have been encrypted using ``ansible-vault`` - use::

     ansible-vault edit palfinder_passwds.yml